lsst-sqre/sqre-jirakit/README.md

 more information (in terms of stack traces etc) if things go wrong, but should likely not be exposed to the public internet.

+In `csv` mode, appending the string `link=yes` to the URL will embed hyperlinks in the output.

 #### `sanity`

 Checks the DLP JIRA project for consistency.
 At present, this means it